-- Students are required to attend class at their respective sites EVERY Monday, Tuesday, Wednesday and Thrusday according to schedule.
+- Students are required to attend class at their respective sites EVERY Monday and Wednesday of EVERY Tuesday and Thursday according to their schedule.
 Students must check-in immediately upon arrival and check-out prior to departure. - You will be evaluated on: (1) appropriateness of motor activities/play; (2) interactions with children; (3) motivation; (4) commitment to responsibilities.
 Each time you fail to meet these standards, 6 points will be deducted from your grade. - Each student will be responsible for helping and promoting the development of perceptual motor skill and motor skill development in 2 or 3 children.
-Each time you fail to meet these standards, 6 points will be deducted from your grade.

-- Each student will be responsible for implementing the daily activities designed by he/she or the instructor to help the development of perceptual motor skill and motor skill development in young children.
+Each time you fail to meet these standards, 6 points will be deducted from your grade. - Each student will be responsible for implementing the daily activities designed by he/she or the instructor to help the development of perceptual motor skill and motor skill development in young children.
 Each time you fail to meet these standards, 2 points will be deducted from your grade. - Professionalism: As faculty, staff, and students interact in professional settings, they are expected to demonstrate professional behaviors as defined in the College's conceptual framework.
-These professional commitments or dispositions are (a) engaged in responsible and ethical professional practices, (b) contributed to collaborative learning communities, (c) demonstrated a commitment to diversity, and (d) modeled and nurtured intellectual vitality.
+These professional commitments or dispositions are (a) engaged in responsible and ethical professional practices, (b) contributed to collaborative learning communities, (c) demonstrated a commitment to diversity, and (d) modeled and nurtured intellectual vitality. - Dress Code: Students are required to have appropriate dress at all times.
+No article of clothing bearing a logo referencing alcohol, illegal substance, profanity or nudity will be permitted.
+No spaghetti straps are allowed.
+All shorts must be no more than two inches above the knee.
+Only tennis or running shoes are permitted; flip-flops may not be worn on site.
+If a student fails to come dressed appropriately for class, a failure to participate will be marked and an eight point deduction will apply. - Health Concerns: Due to the children's health and wellbeing, a student may not smoke directly prior to class.
+Please do not wear excessive perfume or cologne.
+No food or drink (besides water) is allowed in class.

-ALL STUDENTS ARE REQUIRED TO KEEP TRACK OF THEIR ABSENCES
+Course evaluations:

+AU eValuate's Fall semester evaluation dates are:

+a.
+Open: November 29th, 2012 (8am)

+b.
+Close: December 2nd, 2012 (11:59pm)

+Academic Honesty: The University Academic Honestly Code will apply to this course.
+Please refer to the Student Policy eHandbook; the URL is www.auburn.edu/studentpolicies.